SammyHadam/Learning-Journey/README.md

 # Learning-Journey
-Beginner Projects that I have created/done as I have started coding
+Beginner Projects that I have created/done as I have started my coding journey.